nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 #### Add the module in the Nuxt configuration file

-It's no more required to add `@nuxt/ui` in modules as it is automatically imported by `@nuxt/ui-pro` .
+It's no longer required to add `@nuxt/ui` in modules as it is automatically imported by `@nuxt/ui-pro` .

   :::prose-code-group
   ```ts [nuxt.config.ts (v3)]